Oslandia/albion/README.md

   - OpenGL for Python (python-opengl)
   - QtOpenGL for Python (python-qt4-gl)
   - shapely
-  - hypothesis and mock (for running tests only)
+  - pytest, hypothesis and mock (for running tests only)

 Clone the repo in a `albion` directory.
 Add the directory containing `albion` to your PYTHONPATH environment variable.